22 Sep BTD’s Spotlight on Alliance Management: Glancing Back, Looking Forward

 As part of BTD’s expansion into alliances and JVs we are building strong ties to A.S.A.P.
 At its June 2020 Virtual Global Summit we ran four case-study workshops with senior executives.
 In these, the participants addressed the challenges faced by alliance managers moving into M&A. Currently we are managing a joint research program looking at building “multi-disciplinary teams” – groups configured to support both alliance management, and M&A and divestment.

 Over the coming months, BTD will be helping to simplify and make sense of alliances and JVs.
-We truly believe that executives who get inorganic growth “right” will be positing their firms for long-term success underpinned by resilience to the inevitable shocks.
+We truly believe that executives who get inorganic growth “right” will be positioning their firms for long-term success underpinned by resilience to the inevitable shocks.
 The newly emerging teams configured to address this full spectrum of challenges offer great promise.
 I am thrilled to be working with some of the world’s leading M&A practitioners – inside BTD and at our clients.